craftcms/docs/docs/2.x/users.md

 Admin accounts are special accounts that can do absolutely everything within Craft, including some things that there aren’t even explicit permissions for:

-* Everything within the Settings section
+- Everything within the Settings section
-* Make other users Admins (Craft Pro only)
+- Make other users Admins (Craft Pro only)
-* Administrate other Admins (Craft Pro only)
+- Administrate other Admins (Craft Pro only)

 The user account you create during installation is an admin by default.

 ::: tip
-Considering the amount of damage an admin can do, it’s strongly recommended that you be conservative with creating new admin accounts.
+Considering the amount of damage an admin can do, we strongly recommend being conservative with creating new admin accounts.
 Only do it if you trust that they know what they’re doing.
 :::

 ## User Groups